-When we think about sectors undergoing growth and transformation, some come to mind more readily than others.
+When we think about sectors undergoing disruptive growth and transformation, some come to mind more readily than others.

-IT, automotive, aerospace, manufacturing – to name a few – regularly feature in news reports detailing how they are morphing in ways congruent with the digital age.
+IT, automotive, aerospace, manufacturing – to name a few – regularly feature in news reports.
+All detailing how they are morphing in ways congruent with the digital age.
 Less likely to make synapses glow, is the legal sector.
-Intentionally cautious and institutionally resistant to any change, lawyers have watched the world evolve around them whilst refusing to accept that bundles of paper and a secretary at your side ready to touch type your every thought may one day (soon) be a thing of the past.
+Intentionally cautious and institutionally resistant to any change.
+Lawyers have watched the world evolve around them whilst refusing to accept that bundles of paper and a secretary at your side ready to touch type your every thought may one day (soon) be a thing of the past.

 Times though, are changing.
 In this piece, we look at some of the disruptive influences on one of the UK’s most historic and complex sectors.

 Not all disruption to the legal sector is coming from external forces.
 Firms that are embracing technological development and innovating through it are starting to expose their more conventional peers.
 Take, for example, research and fact-checking.
-The two processes are infamously time-consuming, requiring ploughing through stacks of testimonies, data, and briefings and reports.
+The two processes are infamously time-consuming, requiring ploughing through stacks of testimonies, data, briefings and reports.

-Today, machine learning software which utilises sophisticated algorithms, is being leveraged by forward thinking companies to read and analyse high-volume, complex data sets and retrieve the most pertinent information to cases.
-The result is a faster and more accurate process that not only reduces costs but finds key data points and trends that human lawyers and paralegals might miss.
+Today, machine learning software which utilises sophisticated algorithms, is being leveraged by forward thinking companies.
+The software reads and analyses high-volume, complex data sets and retrieve the most pertinent information to cases.
+The result is a faster and more accurate process that reduces costs.
+More importantly it finds key data points and trends that human lawyers and paralegals might miss.